Tuminec: Demographics

 According to Yugoslav sources from 1981, the village was populated exclusively by Macedonians.

-A 2007 Bulgarian estimate made by a researcher from Albania put the village population around 950 to 1,000 residents and describes the inhabitants of the whole region of Mala Prespa as Bulgarians.
+A 2007 Bulgarian estimate made by a researcher from Albania put the village population around 950 to 1,000 residents and describes the inhabitants of the whole region of Mala Prespa as Macedonians.

 Culture

 Tuminec is the nearest village to the Orthodox Church of the Holy Mother of God, situated on a rocky ridge about 10 meters from the Macedonian border.
 Some of the older paintings in the church date from the 18th century.
 It is also home to the Church of St Demetrius.

 Tuminec has a football club, FK Tuminec, that competes with other villages in the Prespa area of Pustec.